 Of course, you probably didn’t sign the lease with the intention of breaking it.
 Life can have unexpected turns, and it’s not uncommon for renters to want to move before their lease is up.

-However, you cannot simply leave, whether it’s temporarily or permanently, without expecting to remain responsible for rent payments.
+However, you can’t simply leave, whether temporarily or permanently, without remaining responsible for rent payments.
 Even having the most valid excuse won’t necessarily get you out of your lease obligations.

 Why to End a Lease Early